suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 - What is your working definition of the box model?
 - What is Flexbox?
 Contrast that to CSS Grid.
-- What is your CSS framework of choice and why?
+- What is your CSS framework of choice, and why?
 - Have you ever used a grid system, and if so, what do you prefer?
-- What does specificity mean in the regards to CSS?
+- What does specificity mean in regards to CSS?
-- What is the box model and what are its elements?
+- What is the box model, and what are its elements?
-- When would you use a class selector and when would you use an id selector?
+- When would you use a class selector, and when would you use an id selector?
-- How is z-index used?
+- How is the z-index used?
 - What is a pseudo-element?
 - What is a pseudo-class?
 - What are the three ways to add styles to an HTML file?
 Why would you use each of the three methods?
 - Have you ever worked with a CSS library for styles or grids?
-How did you implement it and why did you use it?
+How did you implement it, and why did you use it?
 (Bootstrap, FontAwesome, Animate.css, Semantic UI, etc.)
 - What are some default styles that come along with HTML?
 (Pick a tag and explain.)